 Fattoush

 Do not dress the Fattoush until right before serving.
 Last thing you want is the pita chips soaking up that dressing and becoming soggy.
-The crisp texture of the chips is part of the charm.
+The crisp texture of the bread is such a wonderful contrast to the other ingredients.

-I have been able to locate Pomegranate Molasses at Whole Foods along with International markets featuring Middle Eastern food and on Amazon for a higher price: Pomegranate Molasses.
+I have been able to locate Pomegranate Molasses at markets with Middle Eastern ingredients.
 I haven’t personally tried it, but you can also make your own.

 Other Dishes

-I also made the Tomato and Sweet Onion Salad (photo on the cover); Walnut Baklawa Diamonds; Eggplant with Lamb, Tomato, and Pine Nuts (Sheik al Mehsheh); and Cafe Blanc (Orange Blossom and Raw Honey Tisane).
+I also made the Tomato and Sweet Onion Salad; Walnut Baklawa Diamonds; Eggplant with Lamb, Tomato, and Pine Nuts (Sheik al Mehsheh); and Cafe Blanc (Orange Blossom and Raw Honey Tisane).

-There are so many exciting desserts choices in Rose Water & Orange Blossoms- from rice pudding and pistachio bark to frozen yogurt and a few types of cookies.
-I made the Walnut Baklawa Diamonds.
+There are so many exciting desserts choices in Rose Water & Orange Blossoms– from rice pudding and pistachio bark to frozen yogurt and a few types of cookies.
+I started with the Walnut Baklawa Diamonds.
 It is great for serving a crowd and we had a get-together that particular weekend.
 They were a huge hit!
-This particular recipe also comes together a bit more quickly.
-Only the top four layers of phyllo are individually buttered while the rest of the butter is poured over the top to seep down through the scored layers.

 Chad and I have never been huge eggplant fans, but I keep trying recipes to learn of new ways to prepare it.
-Abood’s mother has a variation of Sheik al Mehsheh that involves layering instead of the usual stuffing of the eggplants with a lamb mixture and baking in tomato sauce.
+Maureen’s mother has a variation of Sheik al Mehsheh that involves layering instead of stuffing of the eggplants with a lamb mixture and baking in tomato sauce.
 The eggplants are cut into slices and broiled until golden before being layered with seasoned ground meat, tomato sauce, and buttered toasted pine nuts.
-After a long bake in the oven, the mixture is topped with mozzarella cheese.
-The combination of broiling and baking caramelizes the eggplants and gives them a melt in your mouth texture.
-We both absolutely loved this dish.
-I served the layered eggplant with Lebanese Vermicelli Rice.
-This rice is lightly seasoned with cinnamon, butter, and broken up thin toasted noodles.
-It paired perfectly with the eggplant.
+After a long bake in the oven, the mixture is topped with cheese.

 Fattoush Salad Recipe